thdang1009/batch-link-manager/README.md

     * Opening multiple URLs in new tabs.
     * Providing options to open URLs in normal or incognito mode.
     * Saving URLs of all currently open tabs to a text file in Format A.
+    * Copying URLs of all currently open tabs to clipboard.
     * A user-friendly interface for managing these functions.
 * **Out of Scope:**
     * Advanced URL manipulation (e.g., editing URLs within the extension).